0xTriboulet/Drone/Readme.md

 # Drone
-Drone is a minimalist natural language interface enabled with inline semantic search for refined LLM (Large Language Model) function calling.
-It uses an Ollama server for natural language processing, embedding generation, and calling functions based on user inputs.
+Drone is a minimalist natural language command interface with inline semantic search for refined LLM (Large Language Model) function calling.
+It uses an Ollama server for natural language processing, embedding generation, and calling functions based on end user interactions.

 ![img.png](img.png)